OSGeo/ogc-cite-runner/README.md

       noofcollections=-1
     ```

-- `teamengine_url` - **OPTIONAL** - URL of the teamengine instance to be used for running tests.
+- `teamengine_url` - **OPTIONAL** - URL of the TeamEngine instance to be used for running tests.
 If this parameter
-  is not specified then the action will spin up a local teamengine docker container and use it for testing.
+  is not specified then the action will spin up a local TeamEngine docker container and use it for testing.
 If you
-  specify a custom teamengine URL this action will also try to find authentication-related env variables and use
+  specify a custom TeamEngine URL this action will also try to find authentication-related environment variables and
-  them.
-These env variables must be named `teamengine_username` and `teamengine_password`
+  use them.
+These environment variables must be named `teamengine_username` and `teamengine_password`

-  That the value of this paramenter must be the URL of the landing page of the teamengine service, which usually is
+  Note that the value of this parameter must be the URL of the landing page of the TeamEngine service, which usually is
   located at the `/teamengine` path.
 Examples:

   - When spinning up a local docker instance there is no need to supply this argument

-  - When using the remote teamengine instance located at `https://my-server` with a pre-existing user `myself` and
+  - When using the remote TeamEngine instance located at `https://my-server` with a pre-existing user `myself` and
     a password of `something`:

     ```yaml